 2. develop a competitive compensation package

 Accounts payable and receivable clerks have expert number-crunching skills, so you can expect them to have a grasp on what makes for a good salary.
 Now let's make sure you do, too.
-Take a look at Randstad's 2019 Salary Guide for compensation data on this and other in-demand positions.
-Here are average salaries for an accounts payable clerk and an accounts receivable clerk, broken down by level of experience:
+Take a look at Randstad's salary guide for compensation data on this and other in-demand positions.

-Salary range will also vary from region to region, so make sure to take advantage of our salary calculator to get accurate and up-to-date compensation information specific to your market.
+The nationwide averages in our salary guide are a great starting point, but since salaries vary from region to region, make sure to take advantage of our salary calculator to get accurate and up-to-date compensation information specific to your market.

 3. identify the top skills for accounts payable/receivable clerks